-Anchore Engine uses feeds from most popular operating systems vendors including Red Hat/Centos, Debian, Ubuntu, Alpine, Oracle, etc. For non-operating system packages, such as NPMs, Gems, etc, NVD is the primary source.
+Anchore Enterprise uses feeds from most popular operating systems vendors including Red Hat/Centos, Debian, Ubuntu, Alpine, Oracle, etc. For non-operating system packages, such as NPMs, Gems, etc, NVD is the primary source.
 Anchore Enterprise adds additional licensed, proprietary sources that provide extra information about library packages and other products.
 More information is available in the documentation.

 Why aren’t my feeds syncing?

 The initial sync can take several hours depending on host specifications (memory/CPU), network bandwidth, and disk space.
-Upon a fresh installation of Anchore Engine, the system will take some time to bootstrap.
+Upon a fresh installation of Anchore Enterprise, the system will take some time to bootstrap.
 CVE data for Linux distributions such as Alpine, CentOS, Debian, Oracle, Red Hat and Ubuntu will be downloaded.
 The initial sync may take several hours, depending on the speed of your network connection.
 First, verify feeds aren’t syncing with:

 anchore-cli system feeds list